kobe5pts/co2_emissions_app/README.md

 # CO2 Emissions Search Application

 The CO2 Emissions Search Application is a web-based tool that allows users to search for CO2 emissions data by country and year.
-This application is developed using Python with the Flask framework for the backend and SQLite for the database.
+This application was developed using Python with the Flask framework for the backend and SQLite for the database.
 The datasets were obtained from open source https://zenodo.org/records/10562476 and https://www.kaggle.com/datasets/yoannboyere/co2-ghg-emissionsdata?select=co2_emission.csv